How to see Angkor

 National Geographic is one of those bylines that every writer covets.
 I’d never had the guts to even pitch them, so was particularly pleased to have an editor reach out […]

-I’ve been told I’m one of the only people not writing clickbait it’s-time-to-panic or you-can-ignore-it-all articles about the new COVID-19 coronavirus that’s spreading around the world.
-Because of my background […]
+In spring-summer 2000, I was told I was one of the only people not writing clickbait it’s-time-to-panic or you-can-ignore-it-all articles about COVID-19.
+I was trying to parse through the science […]

 Most of my travel writing sticks to the facts.
 Here’s what you need to know about seeing mountain gorillas in Uganda, here’s the story behind a Quebec wine made from […]